KittyGiraudel/site/_posts/2015-04-15-netflix-logo-in-css.md

 }
 ```

-Here's a demo on CodePen
+Here’s a demo on CodePen

 <p data-height="240" data-theme-id="0" data-slug-hash="yydGPL" data-default-tab="result" data-user="pixelass" class='codepen'>See the Pen <a href='https://codepen.io/pixelass/pen/yydGPL/'>netflix logo (figure--2)</a> by Gregor Adams (<a href='https://codepen.io/pixelass'>@pixelass</a>) on <a href='https://codepen.io'>CodePen</a>.</p>

 ## A function for the shadow

-Let's write a function for the 3d-effect and the shadow.
+Let’s write a function for the 3d-effect and the shadow.
 I paused on one frame of the video I had made before and looked at it in detail.

 <figure class="figure">
 <img src="/assets/images/netflix-logo-in-css/shadow.png" alt="" />
 <figcaption>Image extracted from the original animated Netflix logo</figcaption>
 </figure>

-As you can see the 3d effect's vanishing point is in the center while the shadow drops to the bottom right.
+As you can see the 3d effect’s vanishing point is in the center while the shadow drops to the bottom right.
 Now we know what our function has to be able to do.

 We will call this function inside keyframes so we want it to be able to handle a few values like: